 Traditionally, the best day to fire an employee was mid-week.
-It allowed the employee to launch an immediate job search, file an unemployment insurance claim and set up dates with his or her network, all of which were difficult to do on the weekend.
+This allowed the employee to launch an immediate job search, file an unemployment insurance claim, and set up dates with his or her network, all of which was difficult to do on the weekend.

 Some employers always fired employees on Friday because it was convenient for payroll and the company, but not especially friendly for the employee.
-The fired employee would have all weekend to stew about the company and the termination and have little that he or she could move forward on the weekend.
+The fired employee would have all weekend to stew about the company and the termination and have little that he or she could do to move forward on the weekend.

 It's still important to develop a solid case for firing an employee and to develop the support documentation.
-It's still important to communicate effectively with the employee every step of the way until employment termination is the best solution to performance issues.
+It's still important to communicate effectively with the employee every step of the way, from work dissatisfaction until employment termination is your best solution to correct performance issues.

-The employee deserves blunt communication that progresses in the sense of urgency conveyed.
-It is unfair and unethical to blindside an employee when his employment is terminated.
+The employee deserves blunt communication that progresses in the sense of urgency that is conveyed.
+It is unfair and unethical to blindside an employee when his or her employment is terminated.
 Perhaps the exact timing is always a surprise, but the reasons should have been discussed over time, at length, and in writing with the employee.
 No surprises welcome.

 How to Fire an Employee

-The employee should always know it's coming.
+The employee should always know that employment termination is coming.
 Even in the case of layoffs, management should have been communicating the problems and issues the company was experiencing so that employees are not completely blindsided.
 Performance issues leading to employment termination should always be clearly understood by the employee.